Atlantic Gas & Electricity Reviewed

 Atlantic Electric and Gas, along with Southern Electric, SWALEC and Scottish Hydro-Electric form Scottish and Southern Energy.
 They have over nine million customers making them one of the largest energy groups in the country.

-They both supply raw energy, generate it through a number of power stations throughout the country and distribute it.
+They both supply raw energy, generate it through a number of power stations throughout the country and then distribute it.

 They lead the market in generating renewable energy, as they operate and own half the UK's generating stations of such power, including the country's largest wind farm.